 Never move an injured person unless you are sure you can do so without worsening the injury.
 Moving the victim almost always worsens the situation, particularly in cases of sprained or broken bones.
 If the person is conscious, encourage him or her to stay still until EMS or other professional help arrives.
 Keep the injured person on his or her back or side.

-Call 911 for any severe injury.
+Call 911 if you get hurt offshore or for any severe injury.
 If you can’t make it to the car because of a break, if bleeding won’t stop, or if you are having numbness or pain in the left side, call 911.
 Give the dispatcher any information he or she needs and try to remain calm; the person on the other line can help you decide whether you need an ambulance.

 After a cut, remove any dirt or debris from a bleeding wound, but do not try to clean it.
 Place a sterile cloth or bandage over the wound and press down firmly with your palm.
 Binding the wound will help maintain pressure.
 Secure the wound with adhesive tape if available.
 If you have had proper training, you may provide a tourniquet.
 When the bleeding stops, immobilize the injured body part.

 Some injuries cause difficulty breathing.
 If possible, clear the airway of any foreign objects.
 Rescue breathing or cardiopulmonary resuscitation may be necessary.
 If the victim is conscious but hyperventilating, have him or her lie down.
 Elevate the legs if possible and encourage the patient to breathe normally.
 Keep your voice calm to reassure the victim.
 When professional help arrives, let them take over rescue breathing or CPR.

 When helping a severely injured person, don’t try to remove any object sticking out of a wound.
 Do not shake or slap the person.
 Do not pick up a person with signs of a head injury, and do not remove a helmet if you suspect a head injury.